solem675/UKR_MSNA23_CARI/README.md

 rCSI cut-offs: <4; 4-18; >18;

 ## 3. LCS
-LCS-EN (essential needs) rather than standard LCS-FS (food security) is used here for comparability with MSNA 2022 and for avoiding underestimations in assistance-heavy context, context with high marketization of needs, and seasonality of data collection.
+LCS-EN (essential needs) is used here for comparability with MSNA 2022 and for avoiding underestimations in assistance-heavy context, and context characterized by high marketization of needs, and to avoid large influence of the seasonality of data collection.

 Strategies "reduce essential education expenditures" and "reduce essential healthcare expenditures" are binded together.
+The strategy 'take on additional work' was not present in MSNA 2023 LCS module i contrast to MSNA 2022.

 **Coping strategies classification**